 Healing Properties of Moldavite

 Spiritual: Moldavite is a stone of spiritual awakening.
 It is a call to open our hearts to the power of the Divine Feminine and the Sacred Masculine.
 Moldavite can help us to hear, with piercing clarity, the voices of our spirit guides, angels, and other high vibration entities including extraterrestrials and beings from other dimensions.
 Moldavite has a very powerful and distinctive energy field that is relatively easy to feel, making it an excellent tool for anyone exploring crystal energies, whether as a novice or an advanced practitioner.
-It is attuned to ALL the Chakras, with especially resonance with the Heart and Third Eye Chakras as well as with ALL astrological signs; it is linked to the element of Storm; and vibrates to the Numbers 2 and 6.
+Moldavite is attuned to ALL the Chakras, with especially resonance with the Heart and Third Eye Chakras as well as with ALL astrological signs.
+It is connected to the element of Storm and vibrates to the Numbers 2 and 6.

 Emotional: Moldavite gives us the courage and strength to look at our darkest fears and most negative emotions without flinching.
 We soon discover that our fears are, more often than not, grossly exaggerated and that the Truth is much more beautiful and achingly real and raw than anything we could have previously imagined.
 Moldavite shines Light into our hearts, urging us to move forward, claim our true power, and live our greatest destiny.
 Moldavite can help us stay heart-centered in our relationships with people and can be used to join people together for a larger purpose.